Header Ads Widget

 How to Avoid:

-• Stick to a Standard: Consistently apply a chosen financial reporting standard across all reports.
+• Use a Standard: Always use a selected financial report standard for all your reports.

 Pitfall: